CRAIG Dawson was rewarded with a new-and improved Albion contract on February 21, 2012.

 He appeared as a substitute in Great Britain's 1-0 triumph over Uruguay at the Millennium Stadium.

-He immediately rejoined Dale on loan for the remainder of the season, scoring an astonishing 11 goals in 48 appearances and helping the newly-promoted League One outfit finish ninth.
+After joining Albion in August 2010, he immediately rejoined Dale on loan for the remainder of the season, scoring an astonishing 11 goals in 48 appearances and helping the newly-promoted League One outfit finish ninth.

 The 2009/10 season was Dawson's first full campaign as a pro and it proved a memorable one, helping hometown club Rochdale clinch automatic promotion.